kodadot/developers/docs/conference-ambassador.md

 ### More highlights about KodaDot

-- **KodaDot’s offline galleries**: Not only can you sell your NFTs online, but there is an opportunity to have NFTs displayed and promoted during our offline events.
+- **KodaDot’s offline galleries**: Not only can you sell your NFTs online, but there is an opportunity to have NFTs displayed and promoted during offline events.
 Read more about these events [here](https://luuu.substack.com/p/kodadot-offline-nft-galleries-in).
 - Minting NFTs currently on **RMRK (Kusama)** and **Basilisk** (royalties, offer-making)
 - KodaDot has its own **co-working space in Bled, Slovenia** where projects from the Polkadot ecosystem can come to build: [https://subwork.xyz/](https://subwork.xyz/)